 In addition to allergy serum injections, there are many other treatments available, often used in combination to control symptoms.
 The mainstay treatment over the years has been corticosteroids.
 Response to corticosteroids is often very good, but long-term corticosteroids can be harmful.
 I often advise my clients to use corticosteroids as much as necessary, but as little as possible to control symptoms and maintain a good quality of life.
 I often use the term “roller coaster therapy” when describing corticosteroid therapy, where the dose may increase at certain times of the year and other times of the year not needed at all.

-Ideally, we add other therapeutics to decrease the amount of steroids used.
+Ideally, we add other therapeutics to decrease the number of steroids used.
 These include antihistamines, fatty acid supplements, control of secondary skin infections and applying topical shampoos/cream rinses.
 Low dose cyclosporine therapy (Atopica) can replace or reduce corticosteroid therapy and has very few side effects to the dog.
 It is more expensive than corticosteroids, so there IS a side effect to your wallet.
 Cost aside, if a pet needs long-term corticosteroids, changing to Atopica can increase the quality and length of your dog’s life.

 Lastly, controlling environmental allergen exposure can also decrease symptoms.
 I always joke with clients they can build a bubble for their dog to live in.
-Some realistic options are: use an air filtering/cleaning system in your home, washing the dog’s bedding frequently, avoiding or washing stuffed animals, keep the pet away from freshly mowed lawn, minimize houseplants and remove your pet from the area when vacuuming.
+Some realistic options are: use an air filtering/cleaning system in your home, washing the dog’s bedding frequently, avoiding or washing stuffed animals, keep the pet away from a freshly mowed lawn, minimize houseplants and remove your pet from the area when vacuuming.

-For everyone out there with allergic dogs, hang in there, keep up the treatments and if you have any questions, feel free to contact me email@example.com, through our website wildernessvet.com or go to our Facebook page.
-Better yet, come visit me at the Maple Valley Farmers Market, I’ll be there July 20 and August 3.
+For everyone out there with allergic dogs, hang in there, keep up the treatments and if you have any questions, feel free to contact me firstname.lastname@example.org, through our website wildernessvet.com or go to our Facebook page.
+Better yet, come to visit me at the Maple Valley Farmers Market, I’ll be there July 20 and August 3.

 Sign up using the form or call 425-432-9975 to make your appointment.